-Southwest Airlines is known for its open-seating policy, which can make boarding a Southwest flight seem confusing to first-time flyers on Southwest.
-If you’re looking to fly with Southwest, this guide will explain everything you need to know about the Southwest boarding process, from check-in to all the different boarding options.
+Southwest Airlines has a unique open-seating policy, which can make boarding a Southwest flight seem confusing to first-time flyers.
+If you’re preparing to fly with Southwest, this guide will explain everything you need to know about the Southwest boarding process, from check-in to all the different boarding options.

-By understanding the steps involved in checking in and boarding a Southwest flight, you’ll have a better idea of what to expect when traveling.
+By understanding the steps involved, you’ll have a better idea of what to expect.
 We also offer tips on how to get early boarding so that you can get the best seats on Southwest Airlines and avoid finding yourself stuck in a dreaded middle seat in the back of the plane.

 Southwest Seating Policy